 Consisting of typically of as much as 15% mineral dense matter and 10% protein, tropical seaweeds like sea moss, which is more accurately known as Eucheuma Cottonii (or Kappaphycus Alvarezii), are also rich in naturally occurring organic sulfur, which helps reduce inflammation, and iodine .

 When prepared correctly, sea moss can be turned into a smooth viscous liquid that can easily set into a gel.
 This is due to the abundance of polysaccharides that are found in the structure of the cell walls of the seaweed.
-It’s full of amazing minerals and even has an impressive volume of collagen, and that’s great for your gut and organ functions.

 Some tips on preparation of Sea Moss